NHL free agents following NBA path in picking destinations | Taiwan News

-Kevin Shattenkirk could've got more money but took less to join the New York Rangers.
+Kevin Shattenkirk could've gotten more money but took less to join the New York Rangers.

-Joe Thornton could've got a multiyear deal from someone but wanted to stay with the San Jose Sharks.
+Joe Thornton could've gotten a multiyear deal from someone but wanted to stay with the San Jose Sharks.

-Brian Campbell and Patrick Sharp could've got more money the past two summers but took the Chicago discount to return the Blackhawks.
+Brian Campbell and Patrick Sharp could've gotten more money the past two summers but took the Chicago discount to return the Blackhawks.

 The NHL is becoming more like the NBA with top players forgoing longer, big-money contracts to pick their preferred destination, a trend that has added a new wrinkle to free agency.